Scientific Name

 Description

 Aloe 'Dracula's Blood' is a beautiful small succulent that forms rosettes of fleshy, yellowish-green leaves with rough surfaces and serrated, blood-red margins.
-The rosettes can reach 10 inches (25 cm) in diameter.
+The rosettes can reach a diameter of 10 inches (25 cm).

-The plant blooms from late winter to spring, producing orange flowers on up to 12 inches (30 cm) long stalk.
+The plant blooms from late winter to spring.
+The flowers are orange and appear on stalks that can grow up to 12 inches (30 cm) long.

 Aloe is a very forgiving plant.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.